By Diana Palau, on 17 May 2022

 Push strategies allow you to reach a greater number of users since you control the reach of the campaigns according to your budget.
 This generates a higher volume of leads and conversions.

-For all these reasons, push strategies are effective in the short term.
-They also complement pull strategies – for example, launching an ad campaign on social networks to attract more traffic to your website and generate leads.
+For these reasons, push strategies are effective in the short term.
+They also complement pull strategies.
+For example, launching an ad campaign on social networks to attract more traffic to your website and generate leads.

 5 Examples of Push Strategies

-SEM: SEM can be understood as a complementary strategy to SEO since it places paid advertisements in search engines so that they appear when a user makes a related search.
-It is recommended to center a SEM strategy on keywords with high search intent.
+1. SEM: SEM is a complementary strategy to SEO.
+It involves placing paid advertisements in search engines so that they appear when a user makes a related search.
+We recommend that you center your SEM strategy on keywords with high search intent.

-Affiliate marketing.
-This strategy consists of promoting products or services through third-party channels, such as a website or YouTube channel.
+3. Affiliate marketing: This strategy consists of promoting products or services through third-party channels, such as a website or YouTube channel.
 You pay only when the recommendation results in a purchase.
 For this technique to work, affiliate sites must be related to your industry and publish quality content.

-Calling "hot" leads.
-Telemarketing is not a very popular technique, mainly because it has been abused to offer products behind cold doors.
-But calling can be a very effective strategy if you target leads that are in the last stages of the conversion process and send them an offer that meets their needs.
+4. Calling "hot" leads: Telemarketing is not a very popular technique, mainly because it has been abused to offer products to people who are not necessarily interested in them.
+However, calling can be a very effective strategy if you target leads that are in the last stages of the conversion process and send them an offer that meets their needs.

-Fairs and exhibitions.
-Classic trade shows still work well, especially in the B2B sector.
-They are a great opportunity to demonstrate your product live to potentially interested users and generate quality leads.
+5. Fairs and exhibitions: Classic trade shows still work well, especially in the B2B sector.
+They are a great opportunity to demonstrate your product live to potentially interested parties and generate quality leads.